Brightify/Cuckoo/README.md

 #### Parameter matchers

-`ParameterMatcher` also conform to `Matchable`.
+`ParameterMatcher` also conforms to `Matchable`.
 You can create your own `ParameterMatcher` instances or if you want to directly use your custom types there is the `Matchable` protocol.
-Standard instances of `ParameterMatcher` can be obtain via these functions:
+Standard instances of `ParameterMatcher` can be obtained via these functions:

 ```Swift
 /// Returns an equality matcher.